joshbalfour/final-year-project/Documents/Project Plan.md

 ###Should
 * R2 - Be able to display level crossing times in a nice way

-* R3 - Predict level crossing times to within 30 minutes
+* R3 - Predict level crossing times to a 90% degree of accuracy within 2 minutes

 ###Could
 * R4 - Have an open API to allow other developers to add value

-* R5 - Be able to predict level crossing times to within 5 minutes
+* R5 - Be able to predict level crossing times to 95% degree of accuracy within 30 seconds

 * R6 - Show more data about the level crossing (pictures, names, general information such as: accessibility, train frequency, and more)